-The Royal Botanic Gardens, Kew (RBG Kew) is seeking your permission to enter land in order to collect seed and other related plant material (including data and images).
+The Board of Trustees of the Royal Botanic Gardens, Kew (RBG Kew) is seeking your permission to enter land in order to collect seed and other related plant material (including data and images).

 This document explains the uses that may be made of such plant material and data.
 If the landowner does not place any express restrictions on these uses, then access to the plant material and data shall have been granted on the basis that RBG Kew may use it as set out below.